apache/zeppelin/docs/interpreter/flink.md

 ### Run Flink in Remote Mode

-Running Flink in remote mode will connect to a flink standalone cluster, besides specifying `flink.execution.mode` to be `remote`.
+Running Flink in remote mode will connect to a existing flink cluster which could be standalone cluster or yarn session cluster.
+Besides specifying `flink.execution.mode` to be `remote`.
 You also need to specify
-`flink.execution.remote.host` and `flink.execution.remote.port` to point to Flink Job Manager.
+`flink.execution.remote.host` and `flink.execution.remote.port` to point to flink job manager.

 ### Run Flink in Yarn Mode

-In order to run Flink in Yarn mode, you need to make the following settings:
+In order to run flink in Yarn mode, you need to make the following settings:

 * Set `flink.execution.mode` to `yarn`
-* Set `HADOOP_CONF_DIR` in `zeppelin-env.sh` or flink's interpreter setting.
+* Set `HADOOP_CONF_DIR` in flink's interpreter setting.
-* Copy necessary dependencies to flink's lib folder, check this [link](https://ci.apache.org/projects/flink/flink-docs-release-1.9/dev/table/hive/#depedencies) for more details
-  * `flink-hadoop-compatibility_{scala_version}-{flink.version}.jar`
-  * `flink-shaded-hadoop-2-uber-{hadoop.version}-{flink-shaded.version}.jar`
+* Make sure `hadoop` command is your PATH.
+Because internally flink will call command `hadoop classpath` and load all the hadoop related jars in the flink interpreter process

 ## Blink/Flink Planner